29th September – 4th October 2021

 Monday 4th October

-Travel to Braga, which once competed with Santiago de Compostela in Spain in terms of power and importance and remains to this day one of Portugal’s main religious centres with the oldest cathedral in the country.
-We will also visit the Museu dos Biscainhos, which is a smart 18th century palace with a charming garden.
-There is much to see and after a late lunch we will drive to the airport which is an hour away.
+This morning we will travel to Braga, which once competed with Santiago de Compostela in Spain in terms of power and importance and remains to this day one of Portugal’s main religious centres with the oldest cathedral in the country.
+After lunch we will visit the Museu dos Biscainhos, which is a smart 18th century palace with a charming garden before driving to the airport which is an hour away.

-Nicholas Ross and Marie Naffah will lead the trip.
+Nicholas Ross and Richard Stemp will lead the trip.
 Nick has taken many tours to Portugal and is excited for this new venture.

 In Porto we will stay in the 5 star Hotel Portobay do Flores located on a pretty pedestrian street with an inner courtyard and an indoor pool, we have booked superior rooms.
 In Pinhão we will stay outside the town in Quinta de la Rosa.
 The Quinta (farm or estate) has a stunning location with rooms spread along the riverside.
 We have seven rooms in an old farmhouse with a small swimming pool.
 It is about 300 meters from the dining room and breakfast room.
 The remaining rooms are close to the reception.
 In Guimarães we will stay at the charming 4 star Hotel Oliveira located in the centre of town.

 We do not book the flights thus allowing you to travel to suit your budget, use airmiles, travel between different airports or on different dates.
-We recommend buying the following flights:
+We recommend buying the following flights out with TAP and return with Ryanair.

 There will be a private coach for the airport transfer to meet the recommended flights.
 We will take the train to Pinhão and there will be a boat trip.
 We will mostly walk in the towns.